 Here it goes.

-Last summer, me and my girlfriend one night decided to spend some of our time in the most central and busiest square of Athens in Greece, a thing we regularly enjoy doing, mainly because it offers a great opportunity for people watching.
+Last summer, my girlfriend and I one night decided to spend some of our time in the most central and busiest square of Athens in Greece, a thing we regularly enjoy doing, mainly because it offers a great opportunity for people watching.

 Athens is a very busy place with a population of about 5 million, and this square is usually filled with people all year round, but especially in summer when more people are out in the streets and the city center is packed with tourists, you almost can’t walk through the square without bumping into one person or another.